 Formatting your thesis requires detailed attention so read the Library's practical guidelines in the Formatting your thesis box.

-An Otago thesis writing template does not exist.
+A prescribed Otago thesis writing template does not exist.
 Department requirements vary so consult your supervisor or recent departmental theses.

 OR, set your own margins:

 In addition, the Library recommends that you keep all other margins uniform and at least 20mm, including for any appendices, tables and figures, photographs, or other illustrations you might include in your thesis.
-Following these recommendations will ensure that your entire text and page numbers remain intact when you thesis is trimmed during the binding process.
+Following these recommendations will ensure that your entire text and page numbers remain intact when your thesis is trimmed during the binding process.

 Use word processing software such as Word, Open Office, or Pages.
 See the IT support tab for more details.